This post brought to you by This blog post is sponsored by the Aetna Foundation. The content and opinions expressed below are that of Unfinished Man.

 If you think you can’t change the world, think again.

-A few days ago I spoke with Aetna Foundation’s President, Dr. Graham about the link between technology and healthcare.
+A few days ago, I spoke with Aetna Foundation’s President, Dr. Graham, about the link between technology and healthcare.
 This was perfect timing because the Aetna Foundation is hosting the Healthier World Innovation Challenge, a grant for brilliant ideas and dreams in the healthcare field.
-Having recently explored the topic of international development Dr. Graham and I spoke about the reality of what can be achieved and how to go about doing so in a way that works for the communities that will receive the benefits of the Aetna Foundation grants.
+Having recently explored the the topic of international development, Dr. Graham and I spoke about the reality of what can be achieved and how to do so in a way that works for the communities that will receive the benefits of the Aetna Foundation grants.

 You can listen to his response to each question below:

 In your own words can you describe Aetna Foundation’s Healthier World Innovation Challenge and how you came up with this?

 In your past role, you helped the Bush and Obama administrations tackle healthcare inequality.
 How do you use this experience to bring about change in underserved communities while working for a different organization like the Aetna Foundation?